BLASKAPELLE

 Continued success followed under the direction of Robert Kozy, Jack Hack, Michael Sifferman, Ed Seifert, Paul Psota, Matt Niessen, and Michele Esper.
 Most recently, we have performed in Detroit, Sandusky, Sharon, and Windsor, as well as local venues such as the Akron Zoo, All Pro Freight Stadium, Altenheim & Shurmer Place, Amherst German Fest, Canal Park, Cleveland Labor Day Oktoberfest, Cleveland Maennerchor, Cleveland World Festival, German Central Oktoberfest, German Cultural Garden, Great Lakes Brewing Company, Heimatland Oktoberfest, Hofbräuhaus Cleveland, John Carroll University, Lenau Park Sommer Oktoberfest, Olmsted Falls Heritage Days Festival, Parker Hannifin, and Sandusky Oktoberfest.

-In the last few years under our current officers, we have added many new venues, such as Cuyahoga Falls Oktoberfest, St. Paul’s Oktoberfest in Medina, Lorain International Festival and the Apollo Maennerchor in Sharon, PA. along with the ones we perform annually
+In the last few years under our current officers, we have added many new venues, such as Cuyahoga Falls Oktoberfest, St. Paul’s Oktoberfest in Medina, Lorain International Festival and the Apollo Maennerchor in Sharon, PA. along with the ones we perform annually.

-As the Cleveland DSB enters into its 67th year, under the music direction of Julie Williams, the traditions of Danube Swabian brass bands continue as the DSB performs new songs while also performing long standing waltzes, polkas, and marches.
+As the Cleveland DSB enters into its 68th year, under the music direction of Julie Williams, the traditions of Danube Swabian brass bands continue as the DSB performs new songs while also performing long standing waltzes, polkas, and marches.
 Special thanks to all who have supported the Cleveland DSB, past and present!

 Officers:

-Scott J. Saluga
+President: Scott J. Saluga

 Vice President: James Lenahan